 Again, there is some truth here.
-Since Jesus gave His followers power and authority over the enemy, we should use that authority over sickness and disease (Mat 10:1).
-Jesus told His Apostles to go and ‘heal the sick’ (Mat 10:8).
+Since Jesus gave His followers power and authority over the enemy, we should use that authority over sickness and disease (Matthew 10:1).
+Jesus told His Apostles to go and ‘heal the sick’ (Matthew 10:8).
 The deception is in how we go about it.

 Saying Faith-filled Words

 WoF false prophets teach:

 - If we are sick we need to fight it off by faith by not confessing our symptoms – stand on the Word

 - You must speak against the disease.
 You’re not sick, but have symptoms, you deny the disease

 - The words that have power are words that are filled with faith